PrinceHerenj/studyNotes/ALGO/M3/Huffman Encoding.md

-Hoffman Coding is a lossless data compressio algorithm.
+Huffman Coding is a lossless data compression algorithm.
 The idea is to assign variable length codes to input characters, lengths of the assigned codes are bases on the frequencies of corresponding characters.
 The most frequent codes get the smallest code and the least frequent character gets the largest code.

 #### Algorithm
 * Create a leaf node for each unique character and build a min heap of all leaf nodes.